FernandoCalmet/dotnet-onion-architecture-boilerplate/README.md

     └───MyCompany.MyProduct.Presentation.UnitTests
 ```

-In this example, the Core project contains the domain entities and business logic, the Application project contains the use cases and services, the Infrastructure project contains technical concerns like logging and messaging, the Persistence project takes care of data access, and the Presentation project contains the user interface components.
-The references between the projects are as follows:
+In this design, the Core project contains the domain entities and business logic, the Application project hosts the use cases and services, the Infrastructure project covers technical components like logging and messaging, the Persistence project is responsible for data access, and the Presentation project includes user interface components.
+The project dependencies are as follows:

 - The Core project has no dependencies.
 - The Application project depends on the Core project.
-- The Infrastructure project depends on the Core project and any third-party libraries necessary for its concerns.
+- The Infrastructure project depends on the Core project and any necessary third-party libraries for its responsibilities.
-- The Persistence project depends on the Core project and any third-party libraries necessary for data access.
+- The Persistence project depends on the Core project and any necessary third-party libraries for data access.
-- The Presentation project depends on the Application, Core, and possibly Persistence and Infrastructure projects.
+- The Presentation project depends on the Application, Core, and potentially the Persistence and Infrastructure projects.

-`Note that this is just one example of how to implement Onion Architecture in .NET, and you may need to adapt it to your specific needs and preferences`.
+`Please note, this is one example of implementing Onion Architecture in .NET; adaptations may be required to align with specific needs and preferences.`

 ### Conclusion
-In conclusion, Onion Architecture is an excellent software design pattern that can help you build robust and maintainable applications.
-By separating the application into different layers, it promotes decoupling and testability.
-We hope that this article has given you a good understanding of Onion Architecture and its implementation in Dotnet.
-Next time you start a new project, give Onion Architecture a try, and see the difference yourself!
+In summary, Onion Architecture is an exceptional design approach that aids in building resilient, maintainable applications.
+It encourages decoupling and testability by separating the application into distinct layers.
+This project aims to provide an effective illustration of Onion Architecture in a .NET setting.
+We invite you to utilize this architecture in your next project and experience the benefits firsthand!

-## LICENSE
+## License
-This project is licensed under the License (MIT License) - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License.
+For more information, please refer to the [LICENSE](LICENSE.md) file.

-## GIVE ME A STAR
+## Support the Project
-If you found this Implementation useful or used it in your Projects, please give it a star.
-Thank you!
-Or, if you're feeling really generous, [Support the project with a small contribution!](https://ko-fi.com/fernandocalmet).
+Your support means a lot!
+If you find this project useful or have used it in your own work, please consider giving it a star.
+This small act of appreciation helps maintain momentum and encourages further development.
+If you're inclined to contribute more substantially, you can [make a small donation here](https://ko-fi.com/fernandocalmet).
+Thank you for your support!

 <!--- reference style links --->
 [github-shield]: https://img.shields.io/badge/-@fernandocalmet-%23181717?style=flat-square&logo=github